pulumi/team-edition-for-open-source/README.md

 # Pulumi Service (Team Edition) for Open Source

-Want to use Pulumi.com as a state and secret backend for your open-source project?
+Want to use the Pulumi Cloud (app.pulumi.com) as a state and secret backend for your open-source project?

 Then look no-further!
 We've got you covered.